-5 Benefits of Super Food Chia Seedsmouj
+5 Benefits of Super Food Chia Seedssachet

-Chia seeds are the edible seeds of Salvia hispanica, a flowering plant in the mint family native to central and southern Mexico, or of the related Salvia columbaria of the southwestern United States and Mexico.
+Chia seeds are the edible seeds of Salvia Hispanic, a flowering plant in the mint family native to central and southern Mexico, or of the related Salvia columbaria of the southwestern United States and Mexico.

-Chia seeds are oval and gray with black and white spots, having a diameter around 2 millimeters.
+Chia seeds are oval and gray with black and white spots, having a diameter of around 2 millimeters.

 Chia seeds are loaded with nutrients that could have important benefits for your body and brain.
 Here are five health benefits from chia seeds that are supported by research.